awsandy/Containers-Immersion/README.md

 `labX.sh` - will build the repective X lab from the workshop and run the tests

-`cleanup-all.sh` will take the participants environment back to the begining state of the lab.
+`cleanup-all.sh` will take the participants environment back to the beginning state of the lab.

 ----